 While the overall budget has increased by 9.9% primarily due to administration and employee benefits costs, the member assessments will only increase approximately 4.0% or less in Fiscal Year 2026 because of the projected carry-over from the current budget.
 This is less than the 6.5% increase that was projected last December.
 The actual assessment for each member is dependent on the assessment calculation, which includes the fluctuation from the most recent MAG population numbers.

-The AMWUA Management Board recommends adoption of the Fiscal Year 2026 budget.
+The AMWUA Management Board is requested to review and then recommend that the AMWUA Board of Directors adopt the Fiscal Year 2026 budget.